 The module requires you to identify and have an agreed clinical mentor; as well an academic mentor (Module Co-ordinator) who will ensure an agreed learning contract is established.
 Regular review and contact between the student and the two mentors is facilitated through negotiation by the student.

 The module is delivered using a blend of teaching methods: Canvas is used to deliver many of the resources, reading materials and provides a discussion forum and chat tool to aid student support.
-There are two optional 2-hour workshops delivered face-to-face.

 You can utilise the learning from the module as part of your current academic career pathway development and Personal Development Plan.